NMA93/Accessibility-Designer-Guide/docs/accessibility-in-general/10-heuristics.md

 ---

 ## 10. Help and documentation
-Even if a system should be self-explanatory, it is helpful to have a **simple and quick guide**.
+Even if a system should be self-explanatory, it is helpful to have a simple and quick guide.

 <img src="{{ '/assets/images/heuristics/documentation.png' | prepend: site.baseurl }}" alt="In this picture you can see an incorrect password field.
 With a mark and an error description the user knows where the error is." title="In this picture you can see an incorrect password field.
 With a mark and an error description the user knows where the error is."/>